cguccione/academic-kickstart/content/home/teaching.md

 +++
-# Custom widget.
+# Teaching widget.
-# An example of using the custom widget to create your own homepage section.
-# To create more sections, duplicate this file and edit the values below as desired.
+# This widget displays recent publications from `content/teaching/`.
-widget = "custom"
+widget = "teaching"
 active = true
 date = 2016-04-20T00:00:00

-# Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Custom Section"
+title = "Teaching"
 subtitle = ""

 # Order that this section will appear in.